Select a language:

 Learn more and register here.

-CANCELED: Early Morning Hike to The Sinks: Limestone Canyon
+Early Morning Hike to The Sinks: Limestone Canyon

-Come along with us on this morning hike through beautiful Limestone Canyon Nature Preserve, part of OC Parks’ Irvine Ranch Open Space.
+Come along with us on this early morning hike into beautiful Limestone Canyon Nature Preserve, part of OC Parks’ Irvine Ranch Open Space.
 You’ll be rewarded with a spectacular view of The Sinks as well as sweeping views of Orange County and the Santa Ana Mountains.
 This hike involves steep climbs and descents on both double and single-track trails.

 Please come prepared with a sturdy day pack, water, snacks, closed-toe hiking shoes or boots, sunscreen, first aid, and all other supplies to keep you safe and healthy on the trail on this half-day hike in the wilderness area.